ravisinghal033/CRM-XENO-website/README.md

 - **Firebase**: A platform for web and mobile development used here for authentication.
 - **RabbitMQ Cloud**: A cloud-based message broker for handling real-time updates and notifications.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request with your improvements.

 ## License
 This project is made by Mangalam Raj